beezow/TeachDotPy/README.md

 This creates **meaningful** and **powerful** representations of code compilation.

 ## Implementation
-teach.py is broken down into its processing and animation sections.
+teach.py is broken down into its code analysis and animation sections.

-### Processing:
+### Code Analysis:

 Python files are read in as a String.
 The file is then parsed line by line, and custom logs are inserted into the script.
 These logs are then used to construct an animation.

 ### Animation:

-The animation portion interprets json to create meaningful visualizations of data. teach.py then draws the data structure using the parsed json.
+The animation portion interprets json to create meaningful visualizations of data.
+Our program then draws the data structure using the parsed json.
 The result is a stimulating animation for educators to use.